SomeoneInParticular/CART/CART/CARTLib/utils/README.md

 ## Data Handling

-Provides wrappers for common data I/O operations in Slicer, adjusted to work effectively in the context of CART's iterative framework.
-Most utilities also follow the "CART Standard Format" if they are parsing a cohort file; this format is detailed below:
+The functions within the `data.py` utility provide wrappers for common data I/O operations in Slicer, adjusted to work effectively in the context of CART's iterative framework.
+Most utilities also follow the "CART Standard Format" when they are parsing a cohort file; this format is detailed below:

 ### The CART Standard Format